myspaghetti/macos-virtualbox/README.md

 ## Push-button installer of macOS on VirtualBox
-This is a Bash script that creates a VirtualBox guest macOS virtual machine with unmodified macOS installation files downloaded directly from Apple servers.
+This is a Bash script that creates a VirtualBox guest macOS virtual machine by downloading unmodified macOS installation files directly from Apple servers.

 The script requires very little user interaction.
 A default install only requires the user to sit patiently and, less than ten times, press enter when prompted.
 The script doesn't install any closed-source additions or extra bootloaders.
 Tested on Cygwin.
 Works on macOS and WSL, should work on most Linux distros.